 Living Will vs. Living Trust

 While working through the estate planning process, you may also hear the term “living trust.”
 This legal agreement is somewhat different than a living will.
 A living will specifies the medical treatment you would like to receive if you are incapacitated and unable to make decisions.

 A living trust, on the other hand, deals with your assets.
 If you are incapacitated, the person you appoint as trustee essentially acts as the new owner of your financial resources and can make decisions on your behalf.

 Consult With Fort Pitt Capital Group

-While you’re considering such important documents relating to the end of your life, think about getting your finances in order as well with Fort Pitt Capital Group.
-We’ll help secure your finances and, in the event you become incapacitated, we’ll ensure all of your financial wishes are fulfilled.
-Learn more about our services today, or connect with us to discuss your options
+While considering such important documents relating to the end of your life, think about getting your finances in order with Fort Pitt Capital Group.
+We’ll help secure your finances, and, in the event you become incapacitated, we’ll ensure all of your financial wishes are fulfilled.
+Learn more about our services today, or connect with us to discuss your options.

 Want to learn more about estate planning?